What is a Tree?

 What might be hidden under the ground?

-This project is being created as part of Navigations, a series of artist projects that are shared and realized in public spaces.
+This project is being created as part of Navigations, a series of artist projects in and about public space.
 Thank you to my partner and unwavering supporter Pablo Escriva, and Katherine Dreher, who instilled within me the concept of ‘The Realm of Possibilities.’
 Thank you Warren Park, all the trees and animals that taught me in the silence between the steps of my daily walks about our connection to each other through nature that surrounds us in the city.
 Appreciation and gratitude to Roman Susan Art Foundation for making What is a Tree? project possible.

 John-Michael Korpal creates inter-sensory works exploring the visceral shared space between art and the viewer.
 Korpal has exhibited throughout the Midwest, with work featured at the Grunwald Gallery of Art at the Kinsey Institute, Governor’s State University, Hyde Park Art Center, and elsewhere.
 Korpal has completed the Visual Art Certificate Program from Graham School-University of Chicago, and participated in the Center Program at Hyde Park Art Center.
 Korpal is a member of the Rogers Park Art Alliance, Chicago Calligraphy Collective, West Ridge Artists and Third Estate Art.
 For more info, please visit johnmichaelkorpal.com.